atom-archive/xray/docs/architecture/002_shared_workspaces.md

 ## RPC System

-**This description is currently aspirational and describes work in progress.**

 We implement shared workspaces on top of an RPC system that allows objects on the client to derive their state and behavior from objects that live on the server.

 ### Goals

 #### Support replicated objects

-The primary goal of the system is to support a the construction of a replicated object-oriented domain model.
+The primary goal of the system is to support the construction of a replicated object-oriented domain model.
 In addition to supporting remote procedure calls, we also want the system to explicitly support long-lived, stateful objects that change over time.

 Replication support should be fairly additive, meaning that the domain model on the server side should be designed pretty much as if it weren't replicated.
 On the client side, interacting with representations of remote objects should be explicit but convenient.

 #### Capabilities-based security

 Secure ECMA Script and Cap'N Proto introduced me to the concept of capabilities-based security, and our system adopts the same philosophy.
-Objects on the server can be thought of as "capabilities" that grant access to a narrow slice of functionality that is dynamically defined.
-Starting from a single root capability, remote users are granted increasing access by being provided with additional capabilities.
+Objects on the server are exposed via *services*, which can be thought of as "capabilities" that grant access to a narrow slice of functionality that is dynamically defined.
+Starting from a single root service, remote users are granted increasing access by being provided with additional capabilities.

 #### Dynamic resource management

-Ownership of the replication infrastructure on the server side should trace back to a client that depends on it.
-When a client discards a service, we should discard its supporting infrastructure on the server automatically.
+Server-side services only need to live as long as they are referenced by a client.
+Server-side code can elect to retain a reference to a service.
+Otherwise, ownership is maintained by clients over the wire.
+If both the server and the client drop their reference-counted handle to a service, we should drop the service on the server side automatically.

 #### Binary messages

 We want to move data efficiently between the server and client, so a binary encoding scheme for messages is important.
-For now, we're using bincode for convenience, but we should eventually switch to Protobuf, Flatbuffers, Cap'N Proto, to support interaction between peers speaking different versions of the protocol.
+For now, we're using bincode for convenience, but we should eventually switch to Protocol Buffers to support graceful evolution of the protocol.

 ### Design